It’s 6am on a Saturday. I wake up several minutes before the alarm I set. I can hear the birds outside, happily heralding the new day.

 The muro-marias added great memories to my childhood, never mind that they required regular cleaning of the pebbled porch floor because of bird poo or “ipot.”
 They built these brown, small nests, and they flew in and out of the porch roof several times a day.
 In two instances, the nest fell to the porch floor (thankfully, with no chicks inside).
 Once, a muro-maria flew too close to the ground, and was fatally struck by the paw of one of our pet cats, who had been eyeing the birds fly in and out.
 I shooed our cat, cradled the delicate creature gently, and prepared a small grave by the garden adorned by flower petals.
 I was so sad that time.

 That’s the only sad memory of the muro-maria.
-Mostly, I recalled their chirps, their freedom of flight.
+Mostly, I recalled their chirps, their freedom of flight, and how they enlivened our porch.

 We had two (2) kalapatis when I was a child.
 These plump-looking birds, gray, with iridescent green chest, with curious eyes, make for a great childhood companion.
 However, I have vague memories of the kalapati (I’ll need to ask my siblings how we got them, who gave them, why they escaped).

 What I remember more now are the kalapatis in Paris and in Rome.
 I was saddened to know that they’re seen as pests in Paris.
 How?
 Why? ๐ฆ Yeah, there are quite a number in the city, but pests?
-One of my fond memories in Paris is sitting in one of the benches in the middle of the Seine River (there is an artificial island there) and feeding the doves.
+One of my fond memories in Paris is sitting in one of the benches in the middle of the Seine River (there is an artificial island there) and feeding the doves with small bits of bread.

 When I visited Rome and the Vatican, part of my happy memories is being surrounded by doves.
 They are not afraid of people, but they fly away when you get too close.